16 Of The Best Things To Do In Arusha, Tanzania

 Hungry As A Hippo?

-Tanzania is a land of diverse cultures and, accordingly, cuisines, with the spices of Zanzibar flavouring everything, a big Indian influence, and the inevitable braaied (barbecued) meat - nyama choma - which is served on the street and in restaurants.
-Arusha has a number of restaurants, but we've picked three of our favourites.
+Tanzania is a land of diverse cultures and, accordingly, cuisines, with the spices of Zanzibar flavoring everything, a big Indian influence, and the inevitable braaied (barbecued) meat - nyama choma - which is served on the street and in restaurants.
+Arusha has a number of restaurants, but we've picked three of our favorites.

 Khan's Barbeque, Market Street

-Opened over 25 years ago by the Khan's (senior), this garage-by-day-restaurant-by-night, is still run by the family - now the four sons.
-Specialising in home-cooked barbeque and salads, you'll be licking your fingers to get every last bit of their tasty food.
+Opened over 25 years ago by the Khan's (senior), this garage-by-day-restaurant-by-night is still run by the family - now the four sons.
+Specializing in home-cooked barbeque and salads, you'll be licking your fingers to get every last bit of their tasty food.

 The Fig and Olive, Haile Selassie Road